SSWConsulting/SSW.Rules.Content/rules/the-best-package-manager-for-react/rule.md

 <!--endintro-->

-While all three package managers have their strengths, the choice often boils down to the specific needs of a project and the preferences of the development team.
-Yarn offers a balanced blend of speed and reliability, npm provides familiarity and wide adoption, and pnpm shines in terms of efficiency and space-saving.

 ## 1. [pnpm](https://pnpm.io/) (Recommended ✅)

 ::: img-medium
 ![](pnpm-logo.png)
 :::

 * **Efficient Disk Space Usage:** pnpm uses a content-addressable file system to store all files in a single place on the disk.
-This means multiple projects can share the same packages, reducing disk space usage.
+This means multiple projects can share the same packages, reducing disk space usage
 * **Fast and Reliable:** With pnpm, package installations are faster because it avoids duplicating files in `node_modules`.
-Instead, it creates hard links, which makes the process quicker and more efficient.
+Instead, it creates hard links, which makes the process quicker and more efficient
 * **Strict Dependency Management:** pnpm enforces stricter rules for dependency resolution.
-Unlike npm and Yarn, pnpm prevents "phantom dependencies," ensuring that your project is more predictable and less prone to errors.
+Unlike npm and Yarn, pnpm prevents "phantom dependencies," ensuring that your project is more predictable and less prone to errors

 ## 2. [npm](https://www.npmjs.com/)